“There’s no money in poetry, but then there’s no poetry in money.” Robert Frost

 Previously, we explored the village as a site of creativity.
 Now Garland moves to the town as a place where a culture of sharing can develop without the distractions of a larger city.
 The town is often the destination of downsizing—the “sea change” or “tree change”—which helps reduce the demands of money making and prioritise other things, such as art making and family.

 Underlying this is a duality of love and money.
 It’s implied that money is a means to which love is the end.
 The reverse is usually perceived as problematic.
 Traditionally, “sacred economies” were able to counterbalance the marketplace, such as karma or soul.
 But there are fewer restraints to the power of money in late capitalism.
 In the growing service economy, platforms like AirBNB have commodified what were previously sacred values like hospitality.
 There is a sense in which money is becoming increasingly an end in itself.
 Under neoliberalism, many workers in large corporations fear that their efforts are more towards the bottom line, rather than the original mission.
-This is felt particularly by those engaged in creative practices, affected by reduced government arts funding and an emerging millennial generation that is less interested in collecting things.
+This is felt particularly by those engaged in creative practices, affected by reduced government arts funding and an emerging millennial generation that is less interested in accumulating things.

 In our part of the world, we often experience a duality of systems represented by the Western and indigenous cultures.
 Many of the articles in this issue involve collaborations with Yolŋu (spelling of “Yolngu” from Yolŋu Matha dictionary) artists, who divide the world according to a moiety, reflecting the division between love and money, sacred and profane.
 Some of these projects emerged from Castlemaine State Festival, which is the main source of our town-based material.